dfroberg/dailybrief/readme.txt

 * Automatic integration with your SteemPress installation.

 = Languages =
-We use GlotPress on WordPress.org, so if you want to translate FakerPress to your language please [follow this guidelines](https://make.wordpress.org/polyglots/handbook/rosetta/theme-plugin-directories/#translating-themes-plugins).
+We use GlotPress on WordPress.org, so if you want to translate DailyBrief to your language please [follow this guidelines](https://make.wordpress.org/polyglots/handbook/rosetta/theme-plugin-directories/#translating-themes-plugins).

 = See room for improvement? =